 The roast you pick will determine the most about your final cup.
 We dive into it here a little bit, but for a more in-depth discussion on coffee roasts, check out our article on “Light vs Dark roasts”.

 Have you ever noticed that light roast coffees tend to have tasting notes like floral or blueberry?
 This is because of the short roast times these coffee beans tend to go through.

 The longer a coffee is roasted, the more the sugars within the bean caramelize and the more delicate floral and fruity flavors are lost.
 It’s these flavors that we are looking for to take full advantage of the siphon brewer.

 This is the darkest you want to go when picking a coffee for your siphon brewer.
 The longer roast times mean the sugars have more time to caramelize, giving you more chocolatey and caramelized flavors.

 Medium roasts lead to a cup that is a bit more balanced, with a good amount of flavor and acidity.
 They can also be a little easier on your stomach.

 Best Coffee Beans for Siphon: Our Recommendations

-With all of that in mind, let’s take a look at what are some of my favorite all-natural coffees to reach for when brewing a cup with my siphon coffee maker.
+With all of that in mind, let’s take a look at some of my favorite all-natural coffees to reach for when brewing a cup with my siphon coffee maker.